Equivalences between weight modules via $\mathcal{N}=2$ coset constructions: Introduction

 \subsection{Main result}

-In this paper we introduce a natural framework including all the weight modules considered in \cite{FST98}.
-First, we assume that a conformal vertex superalgebra $V$ contains a vertex subalgebra which is isomorphic to the Heisenberg vertex algebra $M(1)^{\otimes\ell}$ for some $\ell$, and fix such a vertex subalgebra.
-Roughly speaking, we call a weak $V$-module $M$ a \emph{weight-wise admissible module} if $M$ decomposes into a direct sum of Heisenberg Fock modules as $M(1)^{\otimes\ell}$-module (see Section 3 for the precise definition).
-Denote the category of such modules by $\mathcal{LW}_{V}$.
-Note that a weight-wise admissible module is not an admissible $V$-module in the sense of \cite{dong1997regularity} in general.
+In this paper we introduce a natural framework including all the weight modules considered in \cite{FST98} (cf.\,\cite{creutzig2016schur}).
+First, we assume that a conformal vertex superalgebra $V$ contains a vertex subalgebra which is isomorphic to a Heisenberg vertex algebra $\mathcal{F}$ (see \S \ref{general}), and fix such a subalgebra.
+Roughly speaking, we call a weak $V$-module $M$ a \emph{weight-wise admissible module} if $M$ decomposes into a direct sum of Heisenberg Fock modules as a weak $\mathcal{F}$-module (see Section 3 for the precise definition).
+Note that $M$ is admissible as a weak $\mathcal{F}$-module in the sense of \cite{dong1997regularity}.
+We denote the category of such modules by $\mathcal{C}_{V}$.

-When $V$ is the affine VOA associated with $\widehat{\mf{sl}}_{2}$ or the $\mathcal{N}=2$ VOSA, it contains the Heisenberg vertex algebra $M(1)$.
-We can verify that the category $\mathcal{LW}_{V}$ decomposes into a direct sum of certain full subcategories which we call \emph{blocks} (Definition \ref{block}).
+When $V$ is an affine VOA associated with $\widehat{\mf{sl}}_{2}$ or an $\mathcal{N}=2$ VOSA, it contains the Heisenberg vertex algebra of rank $1$.
+We can verify that the category $\mathcal{C}_{V}$ decomposes into a direct sum of certain full subcategories which we call \emph{blocks} (Definition \ref{block}).
 Now we state the main result: we construct the functors which establish equivalences as $\mathbb{C}$-linear abelian categories between such blocks of $\widehat{\mf{sl}}_{2}$ and the $\mathcal{N}=2$ SCA (Theorem \ref{main} and \ref{mainsimple}).
-In addition, we prove that the functors are ``spectral flow equivariant'' (Corollary \ref{sfeq}).
+In addition, we prove that these functors are ``spectral flow equivariant'' (Corollary \ref{sfeq}).

-As an application, we obtain new character formulae of weight-wise admissble modules over the $\mathcal{N}=2$ SCA (Theorem \ref{cForm}).
-More precisely, these formulae are written in terms of the characters of the corresponding $\widehat{\mf{sl}}_{2}$-modules by the previous equivalence.
-In particular, we succeed to reprove the character formulae of the `admissible' $\mathcal{N}=2$ modules of central charge $c=3\left(1-\frac{2p'}{p}\right) \ (p\geq2,\,p'\geq1)$ in the sense of \cite{FSST99} (see Theorem \ref{FSSTCF}).
+As an application, we obtain new character formulas of weight-wise admissble modules over the $\mathcal{N}=2$ SCA (Theorem \ref{cForm}).
+More precisely, these formulas are written in terms of the characters of the corresponding $\widehat{\mf{sl}}_{2}$-modules by the previous equivalence.
+In particular, we succeed to reprove the character formulas of the `admissible' $\mathcal{N}=2$ modules of central charge $c=3\left(1-\frac{2p'}{p}\right) \ (p\geq2,\,p'\geq1)$ in the sense of \cite{FSST99} (see Theorem \ref{FSSTCF}).

 Note that, if the VOSAs are regular, weight-wise admissible modules over the affine simple VOA and the $\mathcal{N}=2$ simple VOSA coincide with (ordinary) modules over VOSAs in the sense of \cite{kac1994vertex}.
 In this sense, the notion of weight-wise admissible modules is a natural generalization of that of ordinary modules over VOSAs.